-Of course, one wishes to have a uniformly quantitative stability like \eqref{stab-1} for higher degree harmonic maps.
-Since Theorem \ref{thm:main-1} says that this is not possible with the naive extension, then one probably needs to minus more things in the square on the left hand side of \eqref{stab-high}, or strengthen the right hand side to some nonlinear expression of $\mathcal{E}(u)-4\pi |\deg (u)|$.
-Actually we make the following conjecture in the higher degree case: \begin{conjecture} Let $|d|\geq 2$.
+Of course, one wishes to have uniformly quantitative stability like \eqref{stab-1} for higher degree harmonic maps.
+Since Theorem \ref{thm:main-1} says that this is not possible with the naive extension, then one probably needs to minus more things in the square on the left-hand side of \eqref{stab-high}, or strengthen the right-hand side to some nonlinear expression of $\mathcal{E}(u)-4\pi |\deg (u)|$.
+Actually, we make the following conjecture in the higher degree case: \begin{conjecture} Let $|d|\geq 2$.
 There exists a universal constant $C=C(d)$ such that for every $u:\R2\to \S2$ with $\mathcal{E}(u)<\infty$ and $\deg(u)=d$, there exists $(p,q)\in \mathcal{A}_{d}$ such that

 \end{conjecture} This conjecture is based on the explicit computation of the example we construct in the proof of Theorem \ref{thm:main-1}.
 In that example, one gets $r^{-4}$ on the left hand side of \eqref{stab-high} and $r^{-4}|\log r|^{-1}$ on its right hand side for some $r\gg 1$ (see \eqref{RHS-log} and \eqref{LHS-4}).
-Plugging these two facts to \eqref{stab-high-uni}, they exactly make two sides comparable.
+Plugging these two facts into \eqref{stab-high-uni}, they exactly make the two sides comparable.

-To mention a few related works, the sharp quantitative stability of the Euler-Lagrange equation of Sobolev inequality on $\mathbb{R}^n$ also varies according to the number of bubbles and the dimension $n$, readers can consult \cite{ciraolo2018quantitative,figalli2020sharp,deng2021sharp}.
+\begin{remark} After our paper appeared on arXiv, there is an interesting preprint addressing the quantitative stability for maps from $\mathbb{S}^2$ to $\mathbb{S}^2$ with general degree by \cite{rupflin2023sharp}. \end{remark} To mention a few related works, the sharp quantitative stability of the Euler-Lagrange equation of Sobolev inequality on $\mathbb{R}^n$ also varies according to the number of bubbles and the dimension $n$, readers can consult \cite{ciraolo2018quantitative,figalli2020sharp,deng2021sharp}.
 In a different direction from ours, \citet{topping2004repulsion} uses the torsion of an almost-harmonic map $u$ to control its $\mathcal{E}(u)-4\pi |\deg(u)|$, which can be considered as another notion of quantitative stability.